Divij-Agarwal-42/HEPT_pquant/README.md

 ## This HEPT Fork uses PQuant for pruning and quantization

-Pruning scripts are not yet uploaded.
-Quantization script is uploaded as tracking_quantization.py (can be modified easily for pruning as well)

 ## Datasets
 The quantization script has only been tested with tracking-600 dataset.
 Copy the tracking-600 dataset to the folder data/tracking/processed/